damianhaase/tnt-combat-simulator/README.md

    - Run combat rounds
    - Disengage, continue, or quit
    - View end-of-battle summaries
-   - Grant XP to the winning team
+  - XP is awarded each round based on the difference in attack totals

 ---